What is a Parent Mentor?

 School districts have a responsibility to develop, support and implement a system of education services for all students.
 The basis of the Parent Mentor Program is the expectation that students with disabilities be ensured an appropriate and meaningful education when parents and educators communicate effectively and operationalize the partnership planning required by Individuals with Disabilities Education Act (IDEA).
 Districts choose to implement the Parent Mentor Program to promote this necessary and effective communication by providing information and support to families about special education issues and by providing a mechanism to convey the family perspective back to the system.

 What does the Parent Mentor do?

-• Guides parents through the special education process and helping them understand their rights and responsibilities
+• Guide families through the special education process and helping them understand their rights and responsibilities

 • Provides confidential support to help address parent questions and concerns

-• Acts as a liaison between parents and the school to facilitate open communication
+• Acts as a liaison between families and educators to facilitate open communication